PhilSports Complex: 2000s

 The sports complex reached its maximum audience space when the Asian pop group F4 and Taiwanese local star Barbie Hsu staged a concert in the facility in September 2003.
 It was one of the venues of the 2005 Southeast Asian Games which was held from November 27, 2005, to December 5, 2005.
 It hosted the games' badminton event.

 PhilSports stampede

-On February 4, 2006, the PhilSports Complex became the site of a deadly stampede that killed 74 people and injured hundreds.
+On February 4, 2006, the PhilSports Complex became the site of a deadly stampede that killed 73 people and injured about 400.
 Wowowee, the now-defunct early afternoon game show of television network ABS-CBN, was scheduled to hold its first anniversary show at the complex.
-Attracted by the large prizes given out during the show, crowds of people, mostly from the lower classes of society, waited for days just outside the stadium.
+Attracted by the large prizes given out during the show, crowds of people waited for days just outside the stadium.
 As the opening of the gates neared a few hours before the show, the crowd surged forward crushing those at the front of the queue underfoot.
 The cause of the stampede is still being determined pending investigation.